 Our campuses are located in neighboring towns, within the glorious natural beauty of the Muhhekunneuw (Mohican) homeland of Western Massachusetts, about three hours from both New York City and Boston.
 Most families commute to our schools from Northern Litchfield (CT), Southern Berkshire (MA) and Columbia (NY) counties.
 Many have relocated to the area to join our learning community.

-About Berkshire Waldorf School
+Berkshire Waldorf School

-At a Glance
+BWS at a Glance

 - Independent Coeducational Day School

-- Nursery through Grade 8
+- Toddlers through Grade 8

 - Founded in 1971

-- Accredited by Association of Independent Schools of New England (AISNE)
+- Accredited by Association of Waldorf Schools of North America (AWSNA) and Association of Independent Schools of New England (AISNE)

-- Member of the Association of Waldorf Schools of North America (AWSNA) and Waldorf Early Childhood Association of North America (WECAN)
+- Full Member of the Association of Waldorf Schools of North America (AWSNA) and Waldorf Early Childhood Association of North America (WECAN)

 - Two Buildings on 32 acres

-- Current enrollment: 202
+- Current enrollment: 200+

 Diversity & Inclusion

 Berkshire Waldorf School welcomes and celebrates diversity.
 We believe cultural, economic, religious, racial, learning style, gender identification and expression, sexual orientation, national and ethnic diversity make us stronger.
 We prize empathy and collaboration as means to change the world for the better.
 Our students, teachers, administrators, trustees and parents join in the active practice of inclusion, starting at the focal point of our unique Star Code.
 Berkshire Waldorf School intentionally works to build a diverse community where all children and families are cherished for their intrinsic value and potential.